 - a.
-The modification reflects refined or more detailed technical information about a street or unique constraint related to a street or corridor; or - b.
-Significant physical barriers, such as topographic conditions and/or utility conflicts, prevent the original component/dimension from being implemented; and - c.
-The modification does not degrade the safety and functionality of the street.
+The adjustment reflects refined or more detailed technical information about a street or unique constraint related to a street or corridor; or - b.
+Significant natural physical barriers such as topographic conditions prevent the adopted cross-section from being implemented along the affected segment or corridor; or - c.
+Significant man-made physical barriers such as significant utilities, buildings, or other structures prevent the adopted cross-section from being implemented along the affected segment or corridor.